 Joseph J. McCarthy

-Vice Provost Joseph McCarthy leads the Undergraduate Studies group within the Office of the Provost academic team, which focuses on undergraduate education with the ultimate goal of enhancing the academic experience of the undergraduates on all five campuses of the University.
-This includes developing and facilitating programs to improve student satisfaction and retention, student success, and the overall learning environment (quality of programs, dissemination of opportunities, undergraduate advising and mentoring, and diversity of perspectives and people).
-In addition, McCarthy and team coordinate the review of programs and policies affecting undergraduate education—such as academic planning proposals, transfer credit and articulation agreements, academic integrity issues, and academic innovation initiatives—and work with University committees including the Provost's Advisory Committee on Undergraduate Programs and the Enrollment Management Steering Committee.
+Prior to this role, McCarthy served as vice provost for undergraduate studies, focusing on enhancing the academic experience of Pitt’s undergraduates.
+This work included developing and facilitating programs to improve student satisfaction and retention, student success, and the overall learning environment (quality of programs, dissemination of opportunities, undergraduate advising and mentoring, and diversity of perspectives and people).
+In addition, he and his team coordinated the review of programs and policies affecting undergraduate education and collaborated with University committees, including the Provost’s Advisory Committee on Undergraduate Programs and the Enrollment Management Steering Committee.

-In addition to his scholarly and instructional activities, McCarthy’s record of administrative experience in the chemical engineering department dates back to 2005 and includes serving as Undergraduate Coordinator, and then as Vice Chair for Education.
-In these roles, he focused on leading department-wide educational initiatives for undergraduate and graduate programs during a time when undergraduate enrollment within the department more than tripled.
+McCarthy’s record of administrative experience in the chemical engineering department dates back to 2005 and includes serving as undergraduate coordinator, then as vice chair for education.
+In these roles, he focused on leading department-wide educational initiatives for undergraduate and graduate programs during a period when the department’s undergraduate enrollment more than tripled.

-He is a member of the American Institute of Chemical Engineers (AIChE), the American Physical Society (APS), and the American Society for Engineering Education (ASEE).
-He also has served on the editorial board of the AIChE Journal and as an Executive Committee member for the 2013 American Physical Society – Division of Fluid Dynamics meeting and also as an organizer and plenary speaker at the international Discrete Element Methods conference in Brisbane, 2007 (held every three years).
+He is a member of the American Institute of Chemical Engineers (AIChE), American Physical Society (APS) and the American Society for Engineering Education (ASEE).
+He also has served on the editorial board of the AIChE Journal and as an executive committee member for the 2013 APS – Division of Fluid Dynamics meeting and as an organizer and plenary speaker at the 2007 international Discrete Element Methods conference in Brisbane.

-To date, McCarthy has published more than 60 peer-reviewed manuscripts in various international journals, conference proceedings, and popular press outlets such as Nature (cover article), PNAS (cover article), Langmuir (cover article), Angewandte Chemie (cover article), Soft Matter (cover article), Physical Review Letters (highlighted article[s]), Physical Review E, Journal of Physical Chemistry C, AIChE journal, Powder Technology, Chemical Engineering Science, International Journal of Heat and Mass Transfer and Chaos.
-His publications have resulted in an H-index of 28, and his group has given more than 45 invited lectures to industry, national laboratories, academia, international conferences, and workshops.
+McCarthy has published more than 60 peer-reviewed manuscripts in various international journals, conference proceedings and popular press outlets such as Nature, PNAS, Langmuir, Angewandte Chemie, Soft Matter, Physical Review Letters, Physical Review E, ACS Applied Materials & Interfaces, the Journal of Physical Chemistry C, the AIChE Journal, Powder Technology, Chemical Engineering Science, the International Journal of Heat and Mass Transfer, and Chaos.
+His publications have resulted in an H-index of 32, and his research group has given more than 45 invited lectures to industry, national laboratories, academia, international conferences, and workshops.

 Education & Training